What is a Check Sheet?

 How to Create Check Sheets

-- Test the form with three or four operators to make sure that the important information is captured and also to make sure it is easy to use
+- Test the form with three or four operators to ensure that the important information is captured and that it is easy to use.

 Different types of Check Sheets